bionick7/AstrodynamicsGamePrototype/Logbook.md

 ## Status 17 Jan 24
 Module building implemented.
-A way to enforce the control of multiple planets is to force the acquisition of materials from multiple sources for production of ships and mudules
+A way to enforce the control of multiple planets is to force the acquisition of materials from multiple sources for production of ships and modules